AnthonyOhimor/TeamProject/19-03-22-Why-Use-Jekyll.md

 Jekyll also supports loading content from JSON AND YAML files.
 It is the most common static site generator because of its adoption by github.<br>

 As a team, we had certain members struggling to use other tools like WordPress and HTML to make our website.
 This problem was having a negative impact on the overall health of the project.
-It was wise we looked for alternatives.<br>

-Considering the time frame jekyll was a very vaible choice for us as it is quick to understand and there are provided documentation to guide you through.<br>
+It was wise we looked for alternatives.
+Jekyll for most people is very easy to use, Considering the time frame jekyll was a very vaible choice for us as it is quick to understand and there are provided documentation to guide you through.<br>

 ![Alternative image](https://opensource.com/sites/default/files/first-jekyll-serve.png)<br>

 Jekyll was originally released by Tom Preston in 2008.
-It was then taken over by Parker Moore, who led the effort in releasing Jekyll 1.
+It was then taken over by Parker Moore, who was a major influencer of Jekyll 1.

 Jekyll can be used in with some front end frame work like [Boot-strap](https://getbootstrap.com) and many others.<br>